turkdevops/rfcs/text/0000-execution-environments.md

 # Motivation
 [motivation]: #motivation

-The main way Buildpacks are being used is building production images, but this is only one piece of the software development process.
-Without a solid buildpack test environment story, users will be required use alternatives for building their environment.
-A testing environment, while different, shares many of the same broad strokes ultimately producing an execution environment.
-This is something Buildpacks are well positioned to solve.
+Buildpacks are mainly being used to build images for production environments, but this is only one piece of the software development process.
+Without test environment support for buildpacks, users currently have to implement alternatives for testing their source code.
+Buildpacks are well positioned to help bridge that gap, as building production and test environments often share many of the same broad strokes.

 # What it is
 [what-it-is]: #what-it-is